kyclark/tiny_python_projects/README.md

 # Introduction

-This is the code repository for the Manning Publications book, _Playful Python_, by Ken Youens-Clark.
+This is the code repository for the Manning Publications book, _Tiny Python Projects_, by Ken Youens-Clark.

 # Forking GitHub repo